 Support the publication that has continually promoted emerging artists for more than a decade and subscribe today!

-As part of our ongoing partnership with Feature Shoot, Beautiful/Decay is sharing Alison Zavos’ post of work by Photographer Andreas Jakwerth.
+As part of our ongoing partnership with Feature Shoot, Beautiful/Decay is sharing Alison Zavos’ article on Photographer Daniele Buetti.

 In his new series oh boy oh boy, photographer Daniele Buetti, utilizes existing documentary photos of terror, war, and conflicts, and transforms these troublesome scenes into abstractions reminiscent of mosaics and stained glass windows.

 Through this work Buetti exposes the viewer to scenes such as those from Abu Ghraib and Guantánamo that many have become desensitized to through repeat and constant media exposure.
 He uses many different filters to distract and distance us from the original scene as he strips away large parts of original information in favor of an immediate beauty— thus presenting a new way for these images to be seen.

 Eddie Martinez,Untitled 2012 Oil and spray paint on paper, 10" x 7"

 Arches and Rembrandt, leading fine art material manufacturers, present Against the Grain, a one-night art auction to raise grant funds for one Los Angeles-based student artist.
 With more than fifty participating artists, Against the Grain will feature works on paper that showcase diversified studio practices through a shared medium.
 Unlike any other charity arts auction, Against the Grain pioneers an artist community-based project in direct support of the next generation of emerging artists.